espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Packaging ESP-IDF Components
 ============================

 This tutorial will guide you through packaging a simple ESP-IDF component.
-You'll learn how to create all the necessary files and upload your component to our  `component registry <https://components.espressif.com>`_.
+You will learn how to create all the necessary files and upload your component to the `ESP Component Registry <https://components.espressif.com>`_.

 Prerequisites
 -------------

-In this tutorial, we assume that you've installed ESP-IDF already.
-If it's not installed, please refer to our `ESP-IDF Get Started Guide <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_.
+In this tutorial, we assume that you have already installed ESP-IDF.
+If it is not installed, please refer to our `ESP-IDF Get Started Guide <https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html>`_.

 A Simple ESP-IDF Component
 --------------------------

-An ESP-IDF component could be created by
+An ESP-IDF component can be created by running the following command:

 .. code-block:: shell

    idf.py create-component test_cmp

-Now your component local file tree would look like
+After running the command, your component's local file tree will look like this:

 .. code-block:: text

    .
    └── test_cmp
        ├── CMakeLists.txt
-       ├── idf_component.yml
        ├── include
        │   └── test_cmp.h
-       ├── LICENSE
-       ├── README.md
        └── test_cmp.c

-Now you've created your first simple component.
-Please go inside this folder and let's move on.
+You have created your first bare minimum component.
+These files are sufficient for local use, however, to publish your component on the ESP Component Registry it is necessary to provide more details.
+Please navigate to the component directory and continue with the next steps.

 Extra Packaging Files
 ---------------------

-In this section, you would add files that are used to help component registry know better about your component.
+In this section, you would add files that are used to help component registry know your component better.
 When this section is finished, the file structure would look like:

 .. code-block:: text